 As the company no longer operates the airport itself, the land and buildings have become investment properties.
-At the instruction of the company, Deloitte LLP has valued the freehold interest in London Luton Airport as at 31st March 2022.
+At the instruction of the company, Deloitte LLP have submitted a draft valuation of the airport as at 31 March 2023 at c£1.2bn.
+This valuation is under review with LLAL statutory auditors.
 The valuation will be reviewed annually to ensure the investment properties are reflected at fair value.